VARDAAN LEARNING INSTITUTE | POWERED BY VARDAAN COMET

 The antinode in an open pipe is not formed exactly at the open end but slightly outside it.

-Formula: $e = 0.6r$ (where $r$ is radius).
+Formula: $e = 0.6r$ (where $r$ is radius of pipe).

 14.7 Beats